kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-9: Broken Corridor Fragment

-This section of corridor is badly damaged; it is completely blocked by the destruction wrought in antiquity.
+* This section of corridor is badly damaged; fully blocked by the destruction wrought in antiquity.

-Secret Door (east): The door is normal to locate.
-It is magically held, and can only be opened by force or by a knock spell.
+* Secret Door (east): magically held.

 ### 10-10: Heqeti Eft Ponds